chadacious/roku-sabr-demo/README.md

 If playback stops and no further SABR requests arrive, the cached set remains untouched until the next request triggers maintenance.
 For automated cleanup you can issue a manual `sabr_cacheRunMaintenance("")` or rely on the next playback session to trim the directory.

 ## Instrumentation & Debugging

+### Forcing Higher Bitrates
+- Set `SABR_BANDWIDTH_OVERRIDE_BPS` in `src/source/SabrStreamingAdapter.bs` to a concrete value (in bits per second) to force all SABR requests to advertise that bandwidth.
+Example: `25_000_000` (~25 Mbps) to target high-profile 1080p streams.
+- Alternatively, leave the override at `0` and set `SABR_BANDWIDTH_MULTIPLIER` (e.g., `1.5` or `2.0`) to scale the measured bandwidth upward while keeping adaptive behaviour.
+- Both settings are safe to leave at their defaults (`0` override, multiplier `1.0`) for normal operation.
+- Internally the adapter falls back to the current format bitrate (or 2 Mbps minimum) before applying the overrides so the SABR server always receives a non-zero estimate.

 - `SabrDebug.bs` provides `sabr_log` helpers that honor the global debug flag.
 Toggle `SABR_DEBUG_ENABLED` when preparing production builds.
 - HTTP dumps (request/response bodies, metadata) are uploaded through the debug upload URL when configured; file-backed responses stream via `bodyPath` to keep memory usage low.
 - The repeat-guard instrumentation logs state transitions (`RepeatState …`) so you can see when the player is requesting the same range repeatedly.